 - The investors enjoy all the positions of owning the stock like – participation in the voting of the company, recipient of dividends, etc.

 - Most of the Investors do a detailed study of companies and buys a stock in the hope that the stock would appreciate it.
 Thus, to get multiple folds of returns, an investor has to buy a stock for a long term basis.

 - In a bull market scenario, both the traders and investors get benefited from the long position as the price of the stock, commodities, etc. tend to rise.

-- There are a few categories of stocks like slow growers, growth stocks, stalwart categories, cyclical, etc. The growth and cyclical stocks tend to slump during the bear market while slow growers and stalwart categories tend to increase irrespective of the market conditions.
-Thus, it gives higher returns for value investors and for long term investors.
+- A few categories of stocks like slow growers, growth stocks, stalwart categories, cyclical, etc. The growth and cyclical stocks tend to slump during the bear market, while slow growers and stalwart categories tend to increase irrespective of the market conditions.
+Thus, it gives higher returns for value investors and long term investors.

-- One of the major disadvantages is the erosion of stock price during downtrend or in the case of the bear market scenario.
+- One of the significant disadvantages is the erosion of stock price during downtrend or in the case of the bear market scenario.

 - The investors have to cut their position and book losses when the stock price or commodity price slumps.

 - There is no option for the traders to make any short position in the derivative segments, and hence they cannot make profits from a falling market.

 - There are traders in the stock market who tend to sell during tepid economic conditions resulting in bear conditions.
 But to the nature of the long positions, the trader has only one option.

 - The long position is applied only during the buying of security and hence only applicable for the long-term investors or traders who have a short-term bullish view.

 - During market volatility, it is not enough to beat the market.
 Again, during bear market conditions, it is not enough to make profits from falling stock prices.

 - The long position is popularly used by the investors during the bull market or in case of any growth stocks which was bought in the hope of capital appreciation.